danielbinschmid/RL-pybullets-cf/README.md

 $ sudo apt-get install libeigen3-dev
 ```

-It is strongly recommended to use a python virtual environment, such as _conda_ or _pyvenv_.
+It is strongly recommended to use a python virtual environment such as _conda_ or _pyvenv_.

 1. Initialise repository.
 Repository must be pulled recursively